cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 	Naturally, you should feel encouraged to customise this as you see fit.

 The ``blocksFollow`` field *deliberately* does not default to allowing text wrapping to occur after ``begin environment`` statements.
-You are encouraged to customize the ``other`` field to accomodate the environments that you would like to text wrap individually, as in the next example.
+You are encouraged to customize the ``other`` field to accommodate the environments that you would like to text wrap individually, as in the next example.

 .. proof:example::